The allocation of machines to teams is random.

 apt-get install command).

-For this reason, if you would like specific software to be available on the contest computers, you should write firstname.lastname@example.org before December 10th and indicate us what you would like us to install.
-We do not guarantee that we will be able to respond to requests after this date.
+For this reason, if you would like specific software to be available on the contest computers, you should write email@example.com, and indicate us what you would like us to install.
+A deadline for these requests will be posted here later; we do not guarantee that we will be able to respond to requests after this date.

 If possible, please indicate your request as a package name for Debian: see the Debian package index.